This 7.9-acre park is on the south side of Northeast 96th Street west of Northeast 162nd Avenue in the Heritage

 A modest ribbon cutting was held at the park on Aug.
 25, 2018.
-The park includes a paved perimeter path, a sports court, a nature play area, play equipment, picnic tables, benches and other amenities.
+The park includes a paved perimeter path, a sports court, a nature play area, playground equipment, picnic tables, benches and other amenities.
 The park was designed with a natural theme that preserves the area's vegetation and overall character.

-The project will rebuild the southern half of Northeast 96th Street in front of the park with sidewalk, curb, gutter and new asphalt.
-Following project completion, the existing barricade on Northeast 96th Street west of Northeast 160th Avenue will be removed.
+The project also rebuilt the southern half of Northeast 96th Street in front of the park with sidewalk, curb, gutter and new asphalt.